 Richa is an NYC-based filmmaker.
-She grew up in India disliking most Bollywood and mainstream Hollywood movies and developed an interest in films upon discovering independent and foreign cinema while pursuing a statistics graduate degree in the US.
-She wrote & directed the award winning short film "Taaza Khoon" (Fresh Blood) which is currently enjoying a successful film festival run.
+Films were not a big part of Richa's childhood growing up in India, but it wasn't until pursuing a statistics graduate degree in the U.S that she discovered independent and foreign cinema and fell in love with the medium.
+She wrote & directed the award-winning short film "Taaza Khoon" (Fresh Blood) which is enjoying a successful film festival run.
+She also wrote & directed a one-act Off-Broadway play, "Ferment", which qualified as a semi-finalist in the 2017 New York New Works Theater festival.
 An an actor, she has performed in short films and Off Broadway plays in New York City.

 She has trained with The Barrow Group, Independent Film School and New York Film Academy.
 She’s a proud member of Filmshop’s Sandbox Directing Lab, FilmmakerHers, NYWIFT, NYC Women Filmmakers and South Asian Film Collective.
 She also writes personalized film reviews for the independent film journal Static Mass Emporium.